nm-z/AutoML/README.md

 ./setup.sh [--with-as]
 ```

-This automatically creates the `automl-py311` and optional `automl-py310`
+This automatically creates the `automl-py311` environment and, when
+Python 3.10 is available, an optional `automl-py310` environment using
+**pyenv**.
+If Python 3.10 cannot be installed the Auto-Sklearn environment is
-environments using **pyenv**.
-After running it, activate the environment before
+skipped.
+After running it, activate the environment before using the
-using the orchestrator:
+orchestrator:

 ```bash
 pyenv activate automl-py311